denniskrol/airquality-sds011-tft/README.md

 # Arduino Air Quality SDS011 Display
-Get the AQI from a SDS011 sensor and display it on a 2x16 LCD
+Get the AQI from a SDS011 sensor and display it on a TFT